UniversalDependencies/docs/_ja-overview/introduction.md

 ### JUMANdic word unit:
 This word unit standard was derived by the morphological analyzer JUMAN.
 The unit is longer than SUW in UniDic.

-### Analyzers
+### Analysers

 * MeCab: lexicon-based morphological analyzer by CRFs.

 * JUMAN: lexicon-based morphological analyzer by hand maintained cost table.

-* Comainu: compound word construction by dependency parsing model.
+* Comainu: compound word construction by chunking (CRF or history-based SVM) and dependency parsing model.

 ## Bunsetsu Unit (Base phrase)
 We use NINJAL Short Unit Word (SUW) in UniDic. (ref.
 UniDic)